An Operation Manual is available for the Cowells Lathe

 Fitted with a double-step pulley on the motor, the rear-mounted countershaft uses miniature V-belts and gives six speeds - the whole drive system being neatly and safely enclosed under a hinged plastic cover.
 The machine is also mounted on a rigid cast-aluminium base with recesses at each end to facilitate lifting, neatly built-in switchgear and a machined flat at the back that can be used as a mounting for a dial-test indicator or scribing block.
 A wide range of accessories is available including steadies, collets (including horological types) 4-way and rear toolposts, a vertical milling slide, dividing and indexing units, a roller-filing rest, etc. - and all at surprisingly reasonable prices.

 Hand-built on a modular system, it is possible for the makers to combine features from different models in the range - hence the plain-turning clock and watchmakers' version, the Model CW, with its hardened spindle and opposed bronze-bearing headstock can be supplied with the screwcutting mechanism from the ME model to give a power feed along the bed.
 An earlier version of the CW was the Model HS (presumably standing for High-speed) a model that, like the CW, was powered by a thyristor-controlled motor to give infinitely-variable speeds of up to 4000 r.p.m.

-Cowells also make a range of other useful machines including a tiny vertical miller, miniature jigsaws, a wheel and pinion cutter, a small dividing head and, in the past, a number of small machine tool accessories..
+Cowells also make a range of other useful machines including a tiny vertical miller, miniature jigsaws, a wheel and pinion cutter, a small dividing head and, in the past, several small machine tool accessories..